KHP-Informatics/dokuwiki-docker/README.md

 ### TO RUN:

 You probably want to keep your data in a volume so you can back stuff up. create a data-only container.
-You should also load your ssl keys in at this point Note to self - if you're using boot2docker, you'll need to copy the keys onto the boot2docker VM
+You can also load your ssl keys in at this point Note to self - if you're using boot2docker, you'll need to copy the keys onto the boot2docker VM

 ```